ljw9510/ljw9510/README.md

 I am **Joowon Lee**, a Ph.D. student in the Department of Statistics at the University of Wisconsin-Madison.

 I am interested in the fields of causal inference and machine learning.
 My general research interest is to learn important latent features on large datasets for classification or prediction tasks.
-I seek methods that can give interpretable results so that they can be widely used and communicated.
+More specifically, I seek methods that can give *interpretable* results so that they can be widely used and communicated.

-While I love to help individual patients to improve their health conditions, my ultimate goal is to develop novel statistical methods for medical and public health studies, aiming for the overall improvement of public health status.
+As a former nurse, I love to help individual patients to improve their health conditions.
+However, my ultimate goal is to develop novel statistical methods for medical and public health studies, aiming for the overall improvement of public health status.
+I have been working on a project in causal inference area about developing individual treatment rules which recommends proper treatment according to individual characteristics.
+I believe that I can contribute to improving patients' health as a statistician, too.

 As long as I can pursue these goals, I am not yet confined to any particular type of job (e.g. academia or industry).

 ## Education